 The incredible text, 'A Child of Books' by Oliver Jeffers and Sam Winston has inspired us to reflect upon books that turned us into readers.
 We have set all members of The Knightlow family a challenge to use their Building Learning Power of DISTILLING to select one book that made them a 'child of books.'

 The illustrations within the text 'A Child of Books' are particularly powerful as they incorporate extracts of 40 children's classic stories, again a brilliant opportunity to encourage us to identify those texts and be motivated to pick them up and read!

-The entire school have thoroughly embraced our Roald Dahl Project to celebrate what would have been his 100th birthday on September 13th 2016.
-Each class have taken one Dahl text and worked in a vast variety of ways to bring it to life.
+The entire school have thoroughly embraced our Roald Dahl Project.
+Each class focused upon one Dahl text and worked in a vast variety of ways to bring it to life.
 Amongst many other things the children have enjoyed getting into character and exploring plot through drama and dance; making music with Warwick University's Brass Society; mixing magical potions in science and trying out the artistic style of Quentin Blake in art lessons.

 To top it all off the children in KS2 were whisked off to the West End to watch a production of Charlie and the Chocolate Factory!
 It really was the most marvellous masterpiece!

 There are so many ways of bringing the subject of English to life and the learning experienced in this whole school project demonstrates just how important we feel active learning through English is!

 Books are the most important thing in Morris Lessmore's life.
 They have given him colour, comfort, wisdom and wonderment.
 How lucky are we that Morris wants to share his love of stories and books with the children of Knightlow?